loryDivo/C_Sharp_Programming_Sensorial_Analyzer/README.md

 To use the application you need to download:
 - Visual Studio
 - Zedgraph library (for information on how to include it please refer to the ZedGraph website)
+- XML library downloadable from the IDE visual studio